analyticalnahid/optical-character-reader/README.md

 ## FAQ

 #### When to use it?
-When your you got somethings useful in paragraph/large text but don't want to write it manually then this tools for you.
+When you got somethings useful in paragraph/large text but don't want to write it manually then this tools for you.